radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/user-management/create-user.md

 ## User details

-In the *User Details* section you must provide the new user's first name, last name, and email in the corresponding fields.
+In the *User Details* section you must provide the new user's first name, last name, email, activate if you want the user to be a local user, an email for notifications, and set the status to active/inactive in the corresponding fields.
 Set the user's status by adjusting the *Status* toggle to "Active".

 ![image description](images/create-user-details.png)